jeanlauliac/mekano/README.md

 tl;dr
 -----

+*neomake*:

-*neomake* is a make-like update tool: you have a bunch of files in some directories, you want to generate other files from them.
-You want this simple process to be balanced between speed and convenience.
-You want it not to be tied to any specific technology. *neomake* aims to fix the frustration that can occur working with GNU *make(1)* on small or medium projects.
+  * is a make-like update tool: you have a bunch of files in some directories, you want to generate other files from them;
+  * liberally aims to lessen the frustration that can occur working with GNU *make(1)* on small or medium projects;
+  * is balanced between speed and convenience;
+  * is not tied to any specific technology and may be used to compile C/C++, build a web application Javascript/CSS assets, or even make coffee.

 Synopsis
 --------

-*neomake* maintain, update and regenerate groups of files.
+*neomake* – maintain, update and regenerate groups of files.

 *neomake* is a general-purpose update tool.
 It examines changes made and updates derived files, called the targets, from the files they are derived, called the